Our Commitment to Your Privacy

 Required by Law

-CDPHP may disclose your PHI to report information to state and federal agencies that regulate us such as the U.S. Department of Health and Human Services.
+CDPHP may disclose your PHI to report information to state and federal agencies that regulate us such as the U.S. Department of Health and Human Services and where otherwise as required by federal, state, or local law.

 We are also allowed to disclose your PHI to a government agency authorized to oversee the health insurance system, such as for audits or to maintain our license.

-We may disclose your PHI in response to a court order or subpoena.
+We may disclose your PHI in response to a court order or subpoena or other lawful process.

 We may use and/or disclose your PHI for research as permitted by and subject to federal law.

-We may share information relative to specialized government functions such as national security and intelligence activities.
+We may share information relative to specialized government functions such as military, presidential protective services, national security, and intelligence activities.

 Uses and Disclosures of PHI with an Authorization

-For any other uses or disclosures CDPHP gets a member’s signed authorization and the information is used as stated in the authorization.
+For any other uses or disclosures including most uses and disclosures of psychotherapy notes, for marketing and the sale of PHI, CDPHP must get a member’s signed written authorization and the information is used as stated in the authorization.
 You may cancel your authorization, in writing, at any time, except to the extent that CDPHP or another company or person has already relied on the authorization.

 Your Health Information Rights

 You have the following rights that deal with your medical information.
-You can contact CDPHP's member services department at the phone number on the back of your identification card or (518) 641-3000 or 1-888-258-0477 to obtain the appropriate form needed to use any of these rights.
-Or you can get any of the forms noted below at CDPHP's Web site at www.cdphp.com.
+You can contact CDPHP’s member services department at the phone number on your identification card or (518) 641-3000 or 1-888-258-0477 to obtain the appropriate form needed to use any of these rights.
+Or you can get any of the forms noted below at CDPHP’s website at www.cdphp.com.

 You have the right to look at and get a copy of your protected health information that is in your designated record set.
 If you would like to get your information, you must make your request in writing on the Inspection and Copying Request Form.
 If CDPHP does not have the information you asked for, we will tell you how you may be able to get it.
 CDPHP will respond in writing to your request.
 In certain situations, we may deny your request.
 If we do, we will tell you in writing the reason we are denying your request.